The Shift Working Mom

 We Have Rights

-In the 2010 human rights case Johnstone vs Canada, a ground-breaking decision was made that Canadian employers must trying to accommodate parents trying to balance work with family life.
+In the 2010 human rights case Johnstone vs Canada, a ground-breaking decision was made buy kamagra in the us that Canadian employers must trying to accommodate parents trying to balance work with family life.
 Fiona Johnstone, had asked her employer, the Canada Border Services Agency (CBSA) for a change in her schedule to help with her care-giving responsibilities.
 She was quickly denied any accommodation.
 She then filed a discrimination complaint with the Canadian Human Rights Commission, and won her case.

 …it is difficult to have regard to family without giving thought to children in the family and the relationship between parents and children.
 The singular most important aspect of that relationship is the parents’ care for children.
 It seems to me that if Parliament intended to exclude parental childcare obligations, it would have chosen language that clearly said so.

 Honourable Mr. Justice Mandamin, dismissing the Attorney General’s application for judicial review in Canada v.
 Johnstone, January 31, 2013

 According to an article about this case by The Star, Fiona had stated, “The ruling is important to me and other families who will be increasingly faced by this in the workplace,” since for more than two-thirds of Canadian families with young children, both parents work outside the home.
 In this day and age with raised living expenses and a hold on wage increases, having one parent stay home is more of a dream than a possibility.